MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/decisions-approvals.md

 ---
-title: Are there decisions being made based on the data Or business rules to follow | Microsoft Docs
+title: Planning - Data-driven decisions (business rules) | Microsoft Docs
-description: Are there decisions being made based on the data Or business rules to follow
+description: As part of the planning phase of a Power Apps project, determine what decisions are being made based on the data and what business rules need to be followed.
 author: TGrounds
 ms.service: powerapps
 ms.topic: conceptual